mcferront/ss_minnow/Docs/status.md

-Mistake 1: gfx port on vsync was wired to clk
+Mistake: gfx port on vsync was wired to clk
-Mistake 2: need a reset pin from prof to gfx - hold high until ready to go
+Mistake: need a reset pin from prof to gfx - hold high until ready to go
+Mistake: select pin on color generator board (ad724) should always be low [fsc mode]

 5v -> .714v for RIN,BIN
    R1=2k, R2=330